🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Garland: Cedar or olive, secured loosely with twine

-• Heights: Pair candlesticks in mixed heights (brass + black = chef’s kiss)
+• Heights: Pair candlesticks in mixed heights (brass and black look wonderful together)

 • Texture: Add a stone bowl with pinecones or walnuts

 Swap typical stockings for knit or linen stockings in cream or oatmeal with wood or leather tags.
-Cozy, grown-up, and not a cartoon snowman in sight.
+The result feels cozy and grown-up, with not a cartoon snowman in sight.
+For more wall and ledge ideas in the same restrained palette, these winter shelf styling ideas pair beautifully.

 7. Dress the Dining Table With Tone-on-Tone Layers

-Overhead detail shot of a tone-on-tone winter tablescape: oatmeal linen runner, matte stoneware plates in cream and warm gray stacked with simple forms, brushed brass flatware, flax linen napkins tied with velvet ribbon and twine, and three low greenery arrangements with tea lights in frosted and clear glass.
-Neutral palette, ample negative space for food, soft ambient light.
+Overhead view of a tone-on-tone winter tablescape: an oatmeal linen runner, matte stoneware plates in cream and warm gray, brushed brass flatware, flax linen napkins tied with velvet ribbon and three low greenery arrangements with tea lights

 Neutral tablescapes feel like a five-star restaurant met a winter lodge.
-Keep it tonal and textured so the food (and the conversation) stays the star.
+Keep everything tonal and textured so the food, and the conversation, stay the stars of the table.

 Set the Scene